 Use these to play around and see how things get imported.

-- How to change a template?
+- How to change templates?

 - How to create a new template?

-- How to edit a task?
+- How to edit a brief?

 - How to assign or remove users from a project?

 - How to delete a project?

 - How to create a new project?

 - How to change my profile name?